 Professional Development for Sports Coaches is critical.
 The best coaches know that to be the best, they must continue to develop professionally.
 But with the many types of Professional Development available, it can be difficult to discover the most effective way to improve coaching skills.
 With this in mind, we thought it would be valuable to pass on the results of ‘The Coaching Panel’, a recent survey by Sports Coach UK of 1,200 coaches.
 Within this study, one section focused on the Professional Development that Sports Coaches found most valuable in their careers.

-The study found how popular each source of learning was with the 76% of coaches who had undertaken Professional Development in the past twelve months.
+The study found how popular each source of learning was with the 76% of coaches who had undertaken Professional Development in the past 12 months.

 Sources of Professional Development for Sports Coaches

 “The most popular sources of learning were consistent with what previous research has told us.
 Coaches are most likely to use their own coaching practice for learning (e.g. talking to and observing other coaches and reflecting on sessions).
 Using the internet continues to increase in usage when compared to previous research (such as the Coach Tracking Study in 2011).
 Coaches are also twice as likely to use the Internet as social media as a source of learning.”

 In looking at these results, it is clear that the sources of learning found to be most effective and impactful were coaching qualifications, interaction with other coaches, and reflective sessions, and coaching workshops.
 As it says in the report: